 Learning and teaching 2023

-We look forward to welcoming more students back on campus in Trimester 1 2023.
+We look forward to having more students back on campus.

 More of our courses will be delivered with in-person components as well as support through our new Learning environment – Nuku.
 Attending workshops, field trips, placements, laboratories, tutorials and lectures provides you with rich opportunities to engage in learning.
 There will be differences between courses so make sure you are familiar with what is required for each course you enrol in.